 Mr. Pocket gives his children each a shilling.

-It’s good times in the Pocket household.
+Despite all this craziness, it's good times in the Pocket household.
 The boys (Pip, Startop, Drummle, and Herbert) go rowing every evening.

 One night, Pip witnesses yet another domestic crisis while sitting with Mr. and Mrs. Pocket in the living room.
 A servant tells Mr. Pocket that the cook is drunk and passed out in the kitchen.
 Mr. Pocket goes down to the kitchen to investigate.
 He also finds a bunch of pilfered butter grease.